Misagh Bahadoran

-Misagh Medina Bahadoran (میثاق بهادران; born January 10, 1987) is a Filipino footballer who plays as a winger or forward for Maharlika Manila in the Philippines Football League and the Philippines national team.
+Misagh Medina Bahadoran (میثاق بهادران; born January 10, 1987) is a Filipino professional footballer who most recently played as a winger or forward for One Taguig of the Philippines Football League and previously the Philippines national team.
 He has also played for the Philippines national futsal team.

 Early life and education

 Bahadoran's father, Mostafa, is Iranian and his mother is Kapampangan Filipino.
 He is the third of seven children.
-He was raised in Tehran, Iran At age 7, Bahadoran started to play football and dreamed to be a professional footballer.
+He was raised in Tehran, Iran.
+At age 7, Bahadoran started to play football and dreamed to be a professional footballer.
 However, he was discouraged from playing football by his father after his eldest brother, a professional footballer, had a career-ending injury.
 However Bahadoran continued playing football in secret.

 Bahadoran was sent to Philippines by his father in 2004 to finish his high school studies in Pampanga.
 The relative lack of awareness on football in the Philippines limited Bahadoran's options in getting involved in the sport.
-When Bahadoran entered Centro Escolar University in Manila, he and his foreign classmate successfully petitioned the school administration to convert a basketball court into a futsal field.
+When Bahadoran entered Centro Escolar University in Manila, he and his foreign classmate successfully petitioned the school administration to convert a basketball court into a futsal court.

 At the end of the 2010–11 school year, Bahadoran graduated from Centro Escolar University in Manila, with a degree in Dentistry; he is currently a qualified dentist with his own practice.